VictorMValencia/gender-classification/README.md

 # gender-classification
-This program classifies your gender as male or female given an input set of body metrics.
-The decision the tree method from scikit-learn was used as the model to build the prediction.
-A small sample data set was used to train the tree.
+The code uses the scikit-learn machine learning library to train a decision tree on a small dataset of body metrics (height, width, and shoe size) labeled male or female.
+Then we can predict the gender of someone given a novel set of body metrics.